Skip to main content

 Set your homepage

-For private notetaking, I like my daily notes to be my default page.
+For private notetaking, I like my daily notes as the default.
+For my published site, I want the dedicated homepage we just created.

-Pick a folder for the output where you’ll remember it
+Pick a memorable folder for the output.

-, so our private journal goes back to using the daily notes page as the default page.
+After exporting, comment out the default-home line with two semicolons ;; so your private journal goes back to using daily notes as the default page.

 Publish your public graph online

-After signing in, go to netlify drop.
+After signing in, go to Netlify Drop.

 In a few minutes you should be online!

-Next Steps
+Next steps

 Conclusion